Charlottesville rally organizer requests permit for 'white civil rights rally' in Washington

-Washington (CNN)The organizer of the deadly white nationalist rally in Charlottesville, Virginia, last year has applied for a permit to hold a "white civil rights rally" in front of the White House in August.
+Washington (CNN)The organizer of last year's deadly white nationalist rally in Charlottesville, Virginia, is looking to hold a "white civil rights rally" in front of the White House in August.

-The event application was filed by Jason Kessler, the organizer of last year's "Unite the Right" white nationalist rally in Charlottesville that turned deadly.
+National Park Service spokesman Mike Litterst confirmed Thursday an application for the event from Jason Kessler has been received.
+The event has been approved but the permit has not yet been issued, as the National Park Service is gathering information from the organizers about the event's details, he said.

+"The review and permitting process will ensure public safety and the protection of park resources are taken into consideration; we do not consider the content of the message presented," Litterst said.

 The dates requested by Kessler, August 11-12, mark the one-year anniversary of the events in Charlottesville.